 He had, too, an odious way of finding fault with everything.
-I never could cook to please him: and he tried in the most malicious way to induce Moodie to join in his complaints. schemes to make strife between us, however, failed, and were generally visited upon himself. way did he ever seek to render me the least assistance.
-Shortly after Jacob left us, Mary Pine was offered higher wages by a family at Peterborough, and for some time I was left with four little children, and Moodie always milked the cows, without a servant. because I never could overcome my fear of cattle; and though I had occasionally milked when there was no one else in the way, it was in fear and trembling.
+I never could cook to please him; and he tried in the most malicious way to induce Moodie to join in his complaints.
+All his schemes to make strife between us, however, failed, and were generally visited upon himself.
+In no way did he ever seek to render me the least assistance.
+Shortly after Jacob left us, Mary Price was offered higher wages by a family at Peterborough, and for some time I was left with four little children, and without a servant.
+Moodie always milked the cows, because I never could overcome my fear of cattle; and though I had occasionally milked when there was no one else in the way, it was in fear and trembling.